-Rupture disc, safety valve, and relief valve have the functions.
-They protect process equipment and machine from overpressure.
+Rupture disc, safety valve, and relief valve have the same functions.
+They protect process equipment, ISO tank containers, and machines from overpressure.

-They act as the protection devices – safety devices.
+They act as protection devices – safety devices.

 However, there is one significant difference between the rupture disc and the safety valve and relief valve.